Non-clogging Repeatable Performance

 - Reduced downtime in critical manufacturing processes

 - Ability to control atomized drop size by choice of nozzle frequency

 - Tight drop distribution allows for optimization to desired coating morphology

-As shown in the drop comparison chart above, ultrasonic spray nozzles have a much tighter drop distribution than pressure nozzles.
+As shown in the drop comparison chart above, ultrasonic nozzles have a much tighter drop distribution than pressure nozzles.
 This translates into more uniform coatings achieved with thinner layers and very little overspray.
 Significant savings in spray material, as well as reduced exhaust requirements and improved process efficiency are additional benefits.